Pages

 Fortunately, we crossed the Continental Divide 4 additional times on the alternate, and rode through incredible mesas and canyons in the region of Chaco Canyon and through the Navajo Nation.

-[A diesel fill-up, in honor of my unicycle's name: "Diesel."]
+[A diesel "fill-up", in honor of my unicycle's name: "Diesel."]

 Unfortunately, we had to negotiate more car traffic than we are accustomed to.